Ben Bernanke: Controversies as Federal Reserve Chairman

-Bernanke has been subjected to criticism concerning the late-2000s financial crisis.
+Bernanke has been subjected to criticism concerning the 2008 financial crisis.
 According to The New York Times, Bernanke "has been attacked for failing to foresee the financial crisis, for bailing out Wall Street, and, most recently, for injecting an additional $600 billion into the banking system to give the slow recovery a boost."

 Merrill Lynch merger with Bank of America

 In a letter to Congress from then-New York State Attorney General Andrew Cuomo dated April 23, 2009, Bernanke was mentioned along with former Treasury Secretary Henry Paulson in allegations of fraud concerning the acquisition of Merrill Lynch by Bank of America.
-The letter alleged that the extent of the losses at Merrill Lynch were not disclosed to Bank of America by Bernanke and Paulson.
-When Ken Lewis, the chief executive officer of Bank of America, informed Paulson that Bank of America was exiting the merger by invoking the "Materially Adverse Change" (MAC) clause, Paulson immediately called Lewis to a meeting in Washington.
+The letter alleged that the extent of the losses at Merrill Lynch was not disclosed to Bank of America by Bernanke and Paulson.
+When Ken Lewis, the chief executive officer of Bank of America, informed Paulson that Bank of America was exiting the merger by invoking the "Material Adverse Change" (MAC) clause, Paulson immediately called Lewis to a meeting in Washington.
 At the meeting, which allegedly took place on December 21, 2008, Paulson told Lewis that he and the board would be replaced if they invoked the MAC clause and additionally not to reveal the extent of the losses to shareholders.
 Paulson stated to Cuomo's office that he was directed by Bernanke to threaten Lewis in this manner.

 Congressional hearings into these allegations were conducted on June 25, 2009, with Bernanke testifying that he did not bully Lewis.
 Under intense questioning by members of Congress, Bernanke said, "I never said anything about firing the board and the management [of Bank of America]."
 In further testimony, Bernanke said the Fed did nothing illegal or unethical in its efforts to convince Bank of America not to end the merger.
 Lewis told the panel that authorities expressed "strong views" but said he would not characterize their stance as improper.

 AIG bailout

 According to a January 26, 2010, column in The Huffington Post, a whistleblower has disclosed documents providing "'troubling details' of Bernanke's role in the AIG bailout".
 Republican Senator Jim Bunning of Kentucky said on CNBC that he had seen documents which show that Bernanke overruled recommendations from his staff in bailing out AIG.
 The columnist says this raises questions as to whether or not the decision to bail out AIG was necessary.
-Senators from both parties who support Bernanke say his actions averted worse problems and outweighed whatever responsibility this may have created for the financial crisis.
+Senators from both parties who support Bernanke say his actions averted worse problems and outweighed whatever responsibility this may have created for the 2008 financial crisis.